iterative/dvc.org/content/docs/start/index.md

   without storing large files in the repo.
 Data is cached by DVC, allowing for efficient sharing.
 Think "Git for data".

-- **[Data and model access]** covers using data artifacts from outside of the project and/or importing data artifacts from another DVC project.
-This can help to download a specific version of an ML model to a deployment server or import a model to another project, for example.
+- **[Data and model access]** shows how to bring, explore, and access data artifacts from outside the project.
+This can help download a specific version of an ML model to a deployment server or import a dataset into another project, for example.

 - **[Data pipelines]** describe how models and other data artifacts are built, and provide an efficient way to reproduce them.
 Think "Makefiles for data and